I've been thinking about making this amaretti cookies recipe for so long. Cookies have always been my favorite kind of dessert.

 *If you are baking two sheets at once, keep them in the upper portion of the oven as much as possible.

 Switch positions of the baking sheets at about 12 minutes of baking.
-Baking multiple sheets at once may cause the baking to take longer.
+Baking multiple sheets of this amaretti cookie recipe at once may cause the baking to take longer.

-I've seen so many varieties of these cookies, and they all sound so good!
-Because of the Amaretto, these have an almond flavor, but I think any nut-flavored liqueur would be delicious, like Frangelica.
+I’ve seen so many different ways of flavoring these delicious almond cookies, and they all sound so good!
+Because of the Amaretto, these have an almond flavor, but I think any nut-flavored liqueur would be delicious, like Frangelico.

-Why not try a berry-flavored liqueur?
+Why not try a berry-flavored liqueur the next time you make these?
 Raspberry amaretti cookies sound heavenly.

 Amaretti cookies with cherry flavoring would be really good, too.
 I love cherry anything.

-You could also skip the liqueur and use an extract like almond to get a similar flavor as the Amaretto.
-Or try chocolate extract for a chocolate amaretti cookie.
+You could also skip the liqueur and use almond extract to get a similar flavor as the Amaretto.
+Or try plain vanilla extract or chocolate extract for a chocolate amaretti cookie.

 These peanut butter chocolate chip cookies are smaller than average cookies, too.
 They're also a Weight Watchers friendly dessert.